Mazyod/Mazyod.github.io/source/_posts/2014-08-22-lessons-from-jenkins.md

 Github uses a concept called "Webhooks" to do a very convenient thing for us.
 Once a push has been made to master, or a pull request is submitted, we can tell github, through webhooks, to submit a POST request to our server informing it about the change.
 This rids us of polling the SCM for changes, and even get instant results!

 Those webhooks were a nightmare, though.
 Throughout the guides I read, there was nothing specifying that you should choose the `urlencoded` content type instead of the `application/json`, but you have to do that.
 Another issue is that Github sends a `ping` notification first, which fails...
 I tried to make it work, but ultimately found out that it's not supported by the Jenkins Github plugin.
 It is destined to fail, I guess :( ...

+## Thank You, Knowledge Sharing People

+This is a very detailed and organized [article on integrating Jenkins with Xcode](http://orangejuiceliberationfront.com/setting-up-jenkins-for-github-and-xcode-with-nightlies/).
+Another important resource was [this simple set of steps](http://blog.denivip.ru/index.php/2014/01/how-to-configure-jenkins-ci-on-mac-os-x-to-build-android-and-ios-phonegapcordova-apps-and-deliver-them-to-testflighthockeyapp/?lang=en) that helped me debug a few issues.

 ## Goodbye, Everyone